All travelers will need to hold travel documents as detailed:

 Passports and other documents accepted for entry must be valid on arrival.

 Warning: If departing from the USA (regardless of any destination passport exemptions), US immigration authorities require a valid passport and/or accepted departure document.
+Passports must be machine-readable to enter and transit.

 Minors